jurtasun/2025_probability_notes/README.md

 - Probability and random events
 - Parameter estimation
 - Introduction to hypothesis testing
-- Introduction to bayesian probability
+- Introduction to Bayesian probability
 - Appendix 1: Vectors and matrices: a quick review
 - Appendix 2: Functions and derivatives: a quick review
 - Appendix 3: Integrals: a quick review